Enhancing Long Video Generation Consistency without Tuning: Additional Ablation Study

-\paragraph{Ablation study on the effect of prompt alignment on interpolation} We compare the performance of prompt interpolation on original prompt inputs compared to those aligned with our proposed alignment method.
+We compare the performance of prompt interpolation on original prompt inputs compared to those aligned with our proposed alignment method.
 To isolate the impact of prompt alignment, we conduct these experiments without \ourmethod{}, and use the interpolated prompts directly as text conditioning for the transition frames.
 Since prompt alignment primarily enhances prompt interpolation, the analysis focuses on the transition frames.
 The results are illustrated in Fig.~\ref{fig:abl_align_interp}.
 In the examples without prompt alignment, breakdowns occur during the transitions as prompts are interpolated, likely due to the non-interpretability of these interpolated prompts.
 With prompt alignment, these issues are resolved, resulting in smoother and more consistent transitions.